rafaelborja/SmartthingsKingOfFansZigbee/README.md

 ### Google Assistant fan Control

 If you are using Google assistant you can set option dimmerAsFanControl to true to control fan speed using light dimmer.
-Google asistant does not properly support fan speed dial, showing it as a light dimmer instead.
-When this option is activiated you can set fan speed with the command in Google Assistant as "Set <FAN NAME> speed to <0 to 100>", where:
+Google assistant does not properly support fan speed dial, showing it as a light dimmer instead.
+When this option is activated you can set fan speed with the command in Google Assistant as "Set <FAN NAME> speed to <0 to 100>", where:
   - 0 to 24 is speed 25 (turn off),
   - 24 to 49 is speed 1 (low),
   - 50 to 74 is speed 2 (medium),